Efficient many-body non-Markovian dynamics of organic polaritons

-Process tensor matrix product operator (PT-MPO) methods are a class of numerical methods based upon the process tensor description of open quantum system dynamics~\cite{Strathearn2018,Pollock2018, Jorgensen2019, Fux2021, Cygorek2021,Bose2021, Richter2021}.
-The process tensor fully captures all possible effects of the environment on a system.
-The system Hamiltonian propagator, or any system operator, then forms a finite set of interventions that may be contracted with the process tensor and thus one can find any system observable or multitime correlation function.
+Process tensor matrix product operator (PT-MPO) methods are a class of numerical methods based upon the process tensor (PT) description of open quantum system dynamics~\cite{Strathearn2018,Pollock2018, Jorgensen2019, Fux2021, Cygorek2022,Bose2021, Richter2022}.
+The PT captures all possible effects of the environment on a system.
+The system Hamiltonian propagator, or any system operator, then forms a finite set of interventions that may be contracted with the PT and thus one can find any system observable or multitime correlation function.
 Crucially, the PT can be represented efficiently as a matrix product operator that only needs to be calculated once for a given system-bath interaction and set of bath conditions~\cite{Fux2021}.
-While this representation provides an efficient means to evolve a system with long memory times, such methods have so far been limited to systems of small Hilbert space dimension.
+While this provides an efficient means to evolve a system with long memory times, such methods have so far been limited to systems of small Hilbert space dimension.

 In this Letter we present a mean-field approach to reduce an \(N\)-body problem to one that can be handled by PT-MPO methods without further approximation.
-We apply this to a realistic model of an organic laser based on BODIPY-Br (\cref{fig:1a,fig:1b}), an organic molecule with relatively high photoluminescence quantum yield which has shown polariton lasing~\cite{Grant2016, Cookson2017}.
-We find how modifying the light-matter coupling and environmental temperature of the model changes the threshold for lasing, and how both light-matter coupling and pump strength affect the observed photoluminescence.
+This approach does not require expressions for the system eigenstates and energies, and allows for genuine non-Markovian dynamics of many-body systems.
+As we will discuss, mean-field theory consists of the ansatz that there are no correlations between certain parts of the system.
+Here we employ this approach to accurately treat the vibrational environments of a many-molecule--cavity system.
+In particular, we develop a realistic model of an organic laser based on BODIPY-Br [\cref{fig:1a,fig:1b}], an organic molecule which has shown polariton lasing~\cite{Grant2016, Cookson2017}.
+We find results that differ significantly from those obtained in the model where the vibrational environments cause simple dephasing---a model that cannot account for lasing in the presence of strong light-matter coupling.

+We determine how modifying the light-matter coupling and environmental temperature of our model changes the lasing threshold, and calculate the observed photoluminescence.

-We model \(N\) identical molecules as a collection of two-level systems (written using Pauli matrices \(\sigma^\alpha_i\)) interacting with a single near-resonant cavity mode (bosonic operator \(a^{\vphantom{\dagger}}_{}\)) according to the Dicke Hamiltonian under the rotating-wave approximation.
+We model \(N\) identical molecules as a collection of two-level systems (Pauli matrices \(\sigma^\alpha_i\)) interacting with a single near-resonant cavity mode (bosonic operator \(a^{\vphantom{\dagger}}_{}\)) according to the Dicke Hamiltonian under the rotating-wave approximation.
 Setting \(\hbar=1\), the system Hamiltonian is